SiboLassie/Computational-Genomics/README.md

 # Computational Genomics Software
-A Java Project of Computational Genomics that contain: Pairwise sequence alignment, Phylogeny and Multiple sequence alignment.
+A Java Project of Computational Genomics that contain 3 parts:

+Pairwise sequence alignment, Phylogeny and Multiple sequence alignment.